Support Makes a Difference

 A Virtual Check-In for Motherless Daughters

-For many of us daughters whose mothers are no longer living, Mother's Day can stir up so many emotions.
-We understand the struggle and dread that may grip your heart as the day looms closer, especially with all the 'happy vibe' TV ads, cards, flowers, and things, everywhere.
+For many of us adult women whose moms are no longer living, Mother's Day comes with some heavy emotions.
+I understand the struggle and dread you might feel as the day looms closer, especially with the pretty upbeat 'happy' TV & media ads, cards, flowers everywhere.

-Come and spend an hour with women who can relate to how you feel.
+I'm inviting you to step away from all that for little bit.
+Come and spend an hour with women who can relate.

-We hold a safe, no-judgement space to share our heavy emotions, stories, support and even a bit of laughter.
-We hope you leave feeling a bit lighter and affirmed that you are not alone, that you are part of a community of sisters who 'get it" and understand.
+We hold a safe, no-judgement space to share feelings, stories, and even a bit of laughter.
+I hope you leave feeling a bit lighter and affirmed that you are not alone, that you are part of a community of sisters who 'get it" and understand.
+We'll cover how to anchor yourself for the waves of grief and lean into your memories for support.
+Join us as we honor all our moms and share a Circle of Remembrance together.

 Christine